beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion.md

 {% include image.html file="27_GLM6PSetup.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}

 Proceed with the next steps as in the previous exercise.
 Note that in the `Priors` panel, a normal prior with mean 0 and a standard deviation of 2 is specified on the log GLM coefficients ('host.coefficients').
 We can again set up a short test run (e.g. 100,000 MCMC iterations), but proceed with diagnosing and summarising a long run.
-Here, you can find the output of an MCMC analysis that has been run for 200 million iterations sampled every 50,000 generations.
+You can download the output of an MCMC analysis that has been run for 100 million iterations sampled every 50,000 generations [here](batRABV_6Pglm.host.glm.log).

 ### Analyzing the GLM-diffusion model output